Tolkāppiyam

 The Tolkappiyam is difficult to date.
-Some in the Tamil tradition place the text in the mythical second sangam, variously in 1st millennium BCE or earlier.
+Some in the Tamil tradition place the text in the historical Pandiya kingdom Second tamil sangam, variously in 1st millennium BCE or earlier.
 Scholars place the text much later and believe the text evolved and expanded over a period of time.
 According to Nadarajah Devapoopathy the earliest layer of the Tolkappiyam was likely composed between the 2nd and 1st century BCE, and the extant manuscript versions fixed by about the 5th century CE.
 The Tolkappiyam Ur-text likely relied on some unknown even older literature.